FRCTeam1277/Depth-assisted-Robot-Avoidance-Tool/README.md

 Lastly, sure main.py has you're configured parameters.
 In the future an update should be made to accept command line parameters to move the arguments outside the script!

+## Set Up
+These files should all be on the raspberry PI.

+On the raspberry PI, make sure to run `python AStarSetup.py build_ext --inplace` to generate the AStar.c file with the unix system (this can not be done on the windows computer).

+Then ensure that parameters are set in the main.py, and all the hardware is correctly connected.
+Also ensure that you have set up the script to auto run and to have the usb mounted if you want.

+You should be able to then run the main.py script!

 ## Examples
 I did not get any video of this working on the actual robot (oops) but this is what it looked like during development.